 Containers (bottleware) are the vessels in which samples are collected.
 They are associated to Contract MAGs via Contract Analytic Methods, and subsequently associated to planned and scheduled samples.

 A Contract MAG is snapshot of a database MAG at a particular time that has been associated with a particular Contract.
 MAGs must be associated with a Contract in order to make them available for selection when adding samples to planned tasks, as associating a Contract MAG with a sample is a required step.

 An Electronic Data Deliverable (EDD) is a data file specifically conforming to one of a number of EQuIS Data Processor (EDP) Formats.
 EDDs may be Microsoft Excel workbooks, Microsoft Access databases, ASCII files, text (.txt) files, zip (.zip) files, or XML (.xml) files.

-The DT_FACILITY table describes facilities and their parameters, such as addresses, project managers and coordinate maximums and minimums.
-Facilities are the physical or logical extent of data that is made available for reporting or modeling.
+The DT_FACILITY table describes facilities and their parameters, such as addresses, project managers, and coordinate maximums and minimums.
+Facilities are the physical or logical extent of data that is made available for reporting, analysis, or modeling.

-Examples of facilities may include a petroleum station, a hazardous waste site, a collection of surface water sampling locations in a drainage basin, etc. A single EQuIS database may contain any number of facilities, separating data while sharing the same valid values.
+Examples of facilities are a petroleum station, a hazardous waste site, a collection of surface water sampling locations in a drainage basin, etc. A single EQuIS database may contain any number of facilities, separating data while sharing the same valid values.